Freeze Frames

 Read next:

-Practical information and ideas about using freeze-frames and still images in drama and other lessons, including Benefits, When and How to use them, combining with Drama Strategies, 50+ ways to use them across the curriculum and a handy photocopiable evaluation checklist!
+Revolutionise your teaching with this guide to using Freeze-Frames and Still Images in Drama and other lessons, including Benefits, How to use them, Combining with Drama Strategies, 50+ Ways to use across the Curriculum and a handy Photocopiable Evaluation Checklist!